typedoc2md/typedoc-plugin-markdown/README.md

 - Adds metadata to rendered Markdown.
 - If the out directory is recognised as a docusaurus `/docs` directory, the plugin will update `website/sidebars.json` so pages are accessible in the sidebar.

+#### VuePress (`--platform vuepress`)

+- Adds metadata to rendered Markdown.
+- If the out directory is recognised as a vuepress `/docs` directory, the plugin will create `.vuepress/api-sidebar.json` so pages are accessible in the sidebar.

 #### Bitbucket (`--platform bitbucket`)

 - Support Bitbucket's internal/anchor links in rendered Markdown.